-Since the end of the Karabakh war, in 1994, the European Union (EU) has avoided establishing any contacts in the territory of Nagorno-Karabakh and has failed to provide any assistance to its long-suffering population.
+Since the end of the Karabakh war, in 1994, the European Union (EU) has avoided establishing any contacts in the territory of Nagorno-Karabakh and has failed to provide any assistance to its long-suffering population1.
 International human rights and humanitarian organisations are all but absent from the territory.
-Yet, there are many reasons for the EU to get involved in Nagorno-Karabakh, to provide relief and aid to people living there and to engage with civil society.
+Yet, there are many reasons for the EU to get involved in Nagorno-Karabakh, to provide relief and aid to people living there and to engage with civil society and elected representatives there.